 - About this route

-The beginning of the 19th century was a tense time in Britain, with a fear of invasion caused by political upheaval in France, the Napoleonic Wars and the American Civil War.
+The beginning of the 19th century was a tense time in Britain, with a fear of invasion caused by political upheaval in France, the Napoleonic Wars and the American War of Independence.
 The result was an increasing number of fortifications along the coastline.
 One such site is that of a Napoleonic-era ten-gun battery at Beer Head in East Devon.

 Unfortunately, the battery is suffering due to the gradual collapse of the cliff.
 It was relatively insubstantial and comprised a simple hut for shelter but no defensive breastwork or redoubt.